JosefGoodyear/PD_StatusPage_Event_App/README.md

 # Support

-If you need help with this integration, please contact <support@pagerduty.com>.
+If you need help with this integration, please create an issue in this repo.

 Integration Walkthrough